Affording Private School

-Whether you are a parent looking to send your child to a private k-12 school, or your child is currently enrolled in one, you are probably exploring your options for how to pay for tuition and the other costs associated with a k-12 school.
+Whether you are a parent looking to send your child to a private K-12 school or your child is currently enrolled in one, you are probably exploring your options for how to pay for tuition and the other costs associated with a K-12 school.
 The following information will guide you as you consider the many loan program options available to help you pay for your child's private education.

 Tuition Planning

 Advanced planning is your best option for financing a private school education.
 The first step in planning for education financing is to contact the admissions or business office at your child's current or prospective school.
 The financial aid officers at the school can help you learn about available financing options.
+Waiting until the last minute is never a good idea regarding financial matters.
+By starting your research early, you give yourself time to plan to pay for this major expense on the best terms possible.

-Today, a large number of private school students receive financial aid.
-Many schools offer financial aid in the form of merit awards and need-based scholarships.
-Based on eligibility, these awards can help make a private school education more affordable.
-Financial aid grants may cover a significant portion of your child's tuition depending on the school and eligibility.
+Today a large number of private school students receive financial aid.
+Many schools offer financial aid through merit awards and need-based scholarships.
+Based on eligibility, these awards can help make private school education more affordable.
+Financial aid grants may cover a significant portion of your child's tuition, depending on the school and eligibility.
+Knowing what a potential award might be helps you plan your borrowing.

-About Private Student Loans
+About Private School Student Loans

 In addition to scholarships and grants, there is another valuable resource to help you pay for your child's education, particularly when grants and scholarships don't cover all the costs.
 In the past fifteen years, the emergence of private k-12 education loans has made all types of private school education more accessible.
 Private student loans are an excellent option that will help you avoid dipping into savings or using high-interest products like credit cards.
 These loan products, many of which are credit-based, can help you spread out tuition payments and make financing tuition more manageable.